LemesoftNostalgic/sprint-o-matic/README.md

 **--pacemaker** A pacemaker runner to compete against (1-3, 0 for none)

-And in case you want to maintain your own routes or map listings:
+And in case you want to maintain your private routes or map listings:

 **--routeFileName** pickled ordered list of tuples (track control points)